ACADEMIC SERVICES AND FACILITIES

-WNCP-TV is the University’s cable television station.
-The station is operated by the students, staff, and faculty of the Department of Mass Communication and supports the academic program in Broadcasting by providing its students with a strong practical working environment to gain needed production experience.
+WNCP-TV is the Universityís cable television station.
+The station is operated by the students, staff, and faculty of the Department of Mass Communications and supports the academic program in Broadcasting by providing its students with a strong practical working environment to gain needed production experience.

-WNCP-TV also supports both the university and the surrounding communities by providing programming to regional broadcast and cable outlets and the web.
+WNCP-TV also supports both the university and the surrounding communities by broadcasting its signal throughout the local area, and worldwide through its webcasting efforts.

-WNCP-TV facilities include a three-camera studio, control room, video editing suites, Macintosh lab, and remote production van.
+WNCP-TV facilities include a three-camera studio, control room, video editing suites, audio production room, and Media Integration Mac Lab.

 The Teaching and Learning Center

-The Office of Sponsored Research and Programs serves as the clearinghouse for externally sponsored grant, contract, and cooperative agreement activities engaged in by faculty, staff, and administrators.
-The staff provides guidance and support in identifying funding sources, developing grant proposals, and ensuring compliance with University and federal regulations.
-The Office maintains University-wide grant records and reports all proposal and awards through the UNC system electronic research administration data base.
-Common types of funded activities include research grants, programmatic grants, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects and partnerships.
-The Office sponsors grant writing workshops on various aspects of proposal development and grant management.
-More information may be found at http://www.uncp.edu/osrp.
+The Center for Sponsored Research and Programs facilitates the Universityís sponsored research, grant, contract, and cooperative agreement activities.† The centerís staff provides guidance and assistance to faculty and staff in identifying funding sources, developing grant proposals, and ensuring compliance with federal regulations.† Additionally, the center maintains University-wide grant records and reports institutional grant activity to the UNC system.†† Grant programs include research grants, national research service awards, research career programs, instructional and training projects, undergraduate research opportunities, minority programs in science and math, community outreach programs, and economic development projects, partnerships, and cooperative agreements.† The office conducts grant writing workshops on various aspects of proposal development and grant management.† Forms for developing proposals may be found at http://www.uncp.edu/csrp.

-The Office of Institutional Effectiveness collects and analyzes data regarding students, faculty and staff, facilities, and institutional programs, services and operations.
-Reports generated from this data are used internally to support institutional decision making and planning, and are also disseminated to the University of North Carolina’s Office of the President and other external agencies.
-Selected information is compiled annually in the Fact Book, which is available at the Institutional Effectiveness website (http://uncp.edu/ie).
-In addition, the Office directs student assessment efforts and is a resource for survey and questionnaire research concerning the university.
+The Office of Institutional Research and Planning collects and analyzes data regarding students, faculty and staff, facilities, and institutional programs, services and operations.† Reports generated from this data are used internally to support institutional decision making and planning, and are also disseminated to the University of North Carolinaís Office of the President and other external agencies.† Selected information is compiled annually in the Fact Book, which is distributed on campus and is available at the Institutional Research and Planning website (http://uncp.edu/ir).† In addition, the Office is a resource for survey and questionnaire research concerning the university.†

 Regional Center for Economic, Community, and Professional Development

-The Regional Center for Economic, Community, and Professional Development is located off campus at the Carolina Commerce and Technology Center (COMTech) on Livermore Drive.
-Established in 2000, the mission of the Regional Center fosters regional collaboration, enhances business development, and empowers communities for quality of life betterment in southeastern North Carolina.
-The Regional Center addresses the diverse needs of the region through initiatives to increase resources, establish networks, and provide training.
-The Regional Center provides outreach services to the citizens, businesses, governments and nonprofit organizations throughout the region.
+The Regional Center for Economic, Community, and Professional Development is located off campus at the Carolina Commerce and Technology Center (COMTech) on Livermore Drive.† The Regional Center provides outreach services to the citizens, businesses, governments and nonprofit organizations throughout the region.
 These outreach services are executed in cooperation with organizations to provide management development programs, health care initiatives, customized training, consulting, grants development, planning and technical assistance, conference designing and implementation, and economic and social research.

-Professional Development: The center offers non-credit workshops leading to certificates in areas such as management development and leadership development with concentrated study in group dynamics, communications, quality, change, and strategic planning.
-These programs are offered to the public but can also be tailored to meet an organization’s specific needs, with instruction arranged on-site and online, and courses may qualify for Continuing Education Units of credit (CEUs).
+Professional Development: The center offers over 30 non-credit workshops leading to a certificate in Management Development with concentrated study in group dynamics, communications, quality, change, and strategic planning.† These programs can also be tailored to meet an organizationís specific needs, and instruction can be arranged on-site, and courses may qualify for Continuing Education Units of credit (CEUs).